Connorswebdev/ConnorRoss_T2A2/README.md

 Provided is a sample .env file, but a personal postgresql uri and jwt secret key must be provided for the application to work.

+Through terminal, connect to the PostgreSQL database:

+`psql`

+Create a database that you will use for the API (I named it picknik)

+`CREATE DATABASE picknik;`

+Connect to the database:

+`\c picknik`

+Create a user and password:

+`CREATE USER admin WITH PASSWORD admin;`

+Grant the created user with all access privileges

+`GRANT ALL PRIVILEGES ON picknik TO admin;`

+Quit out of Postgres by using:

+`\q`

 Change directory to /src folder, then run commands in terminal below:

 `python3 -m venv .venv`